 Lilliana “Lilly” Michelle Johnson was diagnosed with CDH on November 3, 2014 at our routine anatomy scan.
 This being my third child, I knew that the ultrasound tech was spending an inordinate amount of time looking at her chest cavity.
 When the maternal fetal medicine doctor entered the room it confirmed my fear that something was wrong.
 After the tech finished, the doctor asked me to sit up and that was when I first head the words Congenital Diaphragmatic Hernia.
 The doctor explained the mechanics of the defect and that my daughter would need surgery after she was born.
 I was in shock.
 I had never heard of this defect and I had no idea what questions I should be asking.
 The doctor recommended follow-up testing and when I asked her how soon it needed to be done, her response was “well that depends on whether you would like to terminate the pregnancy.”
 Lilly’s father was outraged!
 How could this doctor suggest that we terminate our beautiful child just because she had a hole in her diaphragm?
 It wasn’t until we left the office and searched the condition on Google that I realized just how serious this condition was.

 Luckily that same night while I frantically searched the internet for information, I came across the old Real Hope for CDH page.
 On there I read all about Dr. Kays and his success rate.
 The next morning I posted a question on the Cherubs Facebook page asking other parents what I should know about the condition and what I should do to prepare for her birth.
-I received multiple responses that mentioned Dr. Kays and then one of the replies came from Joy, Dr. Kays’ program manager herself.
-She gave me her number and encouraged me to give her a call.
-From the moment I spoke with Joy I felt so much better.
-She put me at ease and made me feel like there was hope for my child.
-Something I very much needed.
+I received multiple responses that mentioned Dr. Kays and quickly got in touch with Joy, Dr. Kays’ program manager.
+From the moment I spoke with Joy, I felt so much better.
+She put me at ease and made me feel like there was hope for my child—something I very much needed.

 After meeting with Dr. Kays and Joy, it was clear to me that he was the doctor that needed to be in control of Lilly’s treatment.
 From there we had all the tests run.
 The amniocentesis showed that she was free of chromosomal issues.
 The fetal echo showed that there was a chance of a small VSD, but other than that her heart seemed to be functioning just fine.
 The MRI was the test that came with the bad news.
 Lilly’s defect was very severe, her liver was up, and her LHR was less than 1%.
 Dr. Kays was very upfront about the severity of her case, all while telling me that he still believed that she had a chance and that he would do everything he could to make sure she survived.

 Dr. Kays did her repair surgery the next day.
 He was not thrilled when it was over.
 Lilly barely had any left diaphragm at all.
-He said maybe 2% so her patch her to be sewn mostly to her ribs.
+He said maybe 2%, so her patch would be sewn mostly to her ribs.
 She had some bleeding issues during surgery, which he was able to stop thankfully since she was no longer on the ECMO blood thinners, but there was no room in her abdomen for her organs so he was concerned that even though he did not sew up her muscles, just the skin, he was not sure if they had enough room to function.
 Luckily within an hour our little Lilly showed us what a fighter she was!
-She had peed which was a great sign that things were working.
-At that point Dr. Kays let me know that the next couple of days were crucial.
-If she needed ECMO again, he was not sure that she would survive it so we had our fingers crossed she would not need it.
+She had peed, which was a great sign that things were working.
+At that point, Dr. Kays let me know that the next couple of days were crucial.
+If she needed ECMO again, he was not sure that she would survive it, so we had our fingers crossed she would not need it.

 If you have any questions that I did not answer in this story, I am happy to talk to you more in depth about your decision.
 You can email me at firstname.lastname@example.org.